for automating Clojure projects without setting your hair on fire

 all your dependencies.
 Users can run it with a simple

-invocation, or on some systems just by
+java invocation, or on some systems just by

 double-clicking the jar file.